The El Cotillo beaches and El Cotillo lagoons are a great draw for people staying all over the island and are one of El Cotillo’s greatest assets.

-Many of the El Cotillo beaches in and around the village are naturist friendly, with the exception of the beach in the old harbour.
+Many El Cotillo beaches in and around the village are naturist-friendly, except for the beach in the old harbour.
 The further north towards the lighthouse you go, the more naturist the beaches become.
 They are some of the most popular nudist beaches in Fuerteventura Canary Islands.

-The El Cotillo lagoons are probably the quietest of the Fuerteventura naturist beaches making them popular with many Fuerteventura naturists.
-As they are secluded with plenty of private areas they are suitable for people wanting to try naturism discretely first before trying more populated beaches.
+The El Cotillo lagoons Fuerteventura are probably the quietest of the Fuerteventura naturist beaches, making them popular with many Fuerteventura naturists.
+As they are secluded with plenty of private areas, they are suitable for people wanting to try naturism discretely first before trying more populated beaches.

-The most popular of the El Cotillo beaches, La Concha, is a mixture of textile and naturist.
-Naturists tend to go towards the right hand side of the beach.
-Some days it is more naturist than others.
+The most popular of the El Cotillo beaches, La Concha beach, is a mixture of textile and naturist.
+Naturists tend to go towards the right-hand side of the beach.
+Some days, it is more naturist than others.
 The theory is that it depends on who arrives first.
-Many couples are happy to either be nude or wear something so if there are no naturists to be seen when they arrive they wear something but if there are some they join in.
+Many couples are happy to either be nude or wear something, so if there are no naturists to be seen when they arrive, they wear something, but if there are some, they join in.

-The Surfers’ Beach/Piedra Playa used to be more naturist than it is now, particularly towards the far end away from the village.
+The Surfers’ Beach, also known as Piedra Playa and Playa del Castillo, used to be more naturist than it is now, particularly towards the far end, away from the village.
 However, the beach is much busier these days, particularly with surf schools, so it is less naturist now.

-If you go further south to Steps Beach then there are usually plenty of naturists as it is rarely busy.
-It is the least visited of the El Cotillo beaches so usually the quietest.
+Going further south to Steps Beach, there are usually plenty of naturists as it is rarely busy.
+It is the least visited of the El Cotillo beaches, so it is usually the quietest.

 El Cotillo Beaches Video